The Liberties, Dublin: Fumbally Exchange

+Fumbally Exchange is a "community of artists, designers and business people" operating from shared office space on Blackpitts.
+It was established in 2010, on Fumbally Lane, as a response to the recession which impacted Ireland's architecture and design industry, including the closure of Murray Ó Laoire Architects in March 2010.
+Following a period operating from Dame Lane, the non-profit organisation moved to Blackpitts in 2018.

 Places of interest

 The Liberties contains a number of landmarks and monuments, some dating to medieval times.
 One of the most notable of these is Christ Church Cathedral, the elder of the capital's two medieval cathedrals, the other being St Patrick's Cathedral.